• Skip to primary navigation

 Chayote, like the tomato, is technically a fruit although it is almost always prepared as a vegetable.
 This squash looks like a large, lumpy, unripe pear.

 It has a color ranging from pale green to dark green with white flesh.
 Another favorite that we have discovered is cucamelons or Mexican Mouse Melons, which we grow each year at home.
-See some other unique vegetables like Jicama, Kohlrabi, Chayote Squash, and more.
+See some other unique vegetables like Jicama, Kohlrabi, Spaghetti Squash, and more.

 What is Chayote Squash and What Do I Do With It?
 Pin Close up pictures of chayote squash.